ElPallasCat/kos_abot_mqtt/README.md

 - You have Debian GNU/Linux "Buster" 10.7

 ### Usage
 To build the example and run the resulting image use the cross-build.sh script.
-Expected output see on 1.png
+Expected output see on 1.png and 2.png

 ### Authors
 Developed by: Slava Bogomolov